kelinguistics/OLD-kelinguistics.github.io/_pages/talks.md

 **Ke Lin**.
 2024. *Methods in assessing VOT convergence patterns in L2 English speech.* Poster to be presented at 2024 LSA Annual Meeting, New York City.

-**Ke Lin**, 2023. *You are not a native speaker, but I want to sound like you: Unveiling alternative VOT convergence patterns in L2 English speech.* Paper to be presented at the 51st New Ways of Analyzing Language (NWAV51), Queens College, New York City.
+**Ke Lin**.
+2023. *You are not a native speaker, but I want to sound like you: Unveiling alternative VOT convergence patterns in L2 English speech.* Paper to be presented at the 51st New Ways of Analyzing Language (NWAV51), Queens College, New York City.

 **Ke Lin**.
 2023. *Can L2 Speakers perceive sociopragmatic nuances at the sound level?
 Exploring Chinese listeners’ perceptions of (ING)*.
 Poster presented at the 20th International Congress of Phonetic Sciences (ICPhS 2023), Prague.